Eric Xing

+Eric Poe Xing is an American computer scientist whose research spans machine learning, computational biology, and statistical methodology.
+Xing is founding President of the world’s first artificial intelligence university, Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) and a Co-Founder and Chief Scientist of GenBio AI.

-Eric Poe Xing is an American computer scientist, academic administrator, and entrepreneur.
-Prior to his appointment as President of MBZUAI, Xing was a professor in the School of Computer Science at Carnegie Mellon University and researcher in machine learning, computational biology, and statistical methodology.
-Xing is also the Founder, Chairman, Chief Scientist, and former CEO of Petuum Inc.
+As a professor in the Carnegie Mellon School of Computer Science, he was founding director of the Center for Machine Learning and Health at Carnegie Mellon University and the University of Pittsburgh Medical Center.
+He has served as a visiting associate professor at Stanford University, and as a visiting research professor at Facebook Inc. Xing is also the Founder, Chairman, and former Chief Scientist and CEO of Petuum Inc.

-Xing became president of MBZUAI in January 2021.

 Biography

 Xing received a B.Sc. in physics at Tsinghua University in 1993, and a Ph.D. in molecular biology at Rutgers University in 1999 and a Ph.D. in computer science at the University of California, Berkeley in 2004.

-Xing became a faculty member at Carnegie Mellon University in 2004, directing the SAILING Lab whose research spans a broad spectrum of topics ranging from theoretical foundations to real-world applications in machine learning, distributed systems, computer vision, natural language processing, and computational biology.
+Xing became a faculty member at Carnegie Mellon University in 2004, directing the SAILING Lab, whose research spans a broad spectrum of topics ranging from theoretical foundations to real-world applications in machine learning, distributed systems, computer vision, natural language processing, and computational biology.
 He became a tenured professor in 2011 and became a full professor in 2014.

 In 2010, Xing served as a visiting research professor at Meta, formerly known as Facebook, as well as a visiting professor at Stanford University’s Department of Statistics.

+Xing’s major research contribution lies in the foundational work of statistical machine learning methodology, including pioneering work in distance metric learning (DML); statistical models and analyses of networks and graphs; methods for learning and analyzing graphical models; and new system, theory, and algorithms for distributed machine learning, such as the development of the “parameter server”.

 Xing is a board member of the International Machine Learning Society.
-Starting in 2014 he served as the program chair and in 2019 began duties as general chair of the International Conference of Machine Learning (ICML).
+Starting in 2014, he served as the program chair and, in 2019, began duties as general chair of the International Conference of Machine Learning (ICML).

 In 2016, Xing co-founded Petuum Inc., a US-based startup dedicated to democratizing the ownership and use of AI systems and solutions and make even the most advanced AI technology accessible and affordable.
 In 2016 and 2017, Petuum was named by CB Insight as one of the AI 100 around the world.
 In 2017, Petuum raised $93 million in a round of venture funding from SoftBank.
 With his collaborators, Xing developed the Petuum framework for distributed machine learning with massive data, big models, and a wide spectrum of algorithms.

-In January 2021, Xing became President of the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), a graduate, research university focused on AI, computer science, and digital technologies across industrial sectors.
+In January 2021, Xing became President of the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).